ReeveVanneman/occupations/README.md

 So, jobs.py singularizes words in the text before matching them to the list of job titles.
 The program keeps a separate count of plurals (since they are often more culturally meaningful).
 Currently, jobs.py uses a routine from the python package inflect to singularize plural nouns.
-But inflect will alter many singular nouns (e.g., boss, waitress) and thus not match correctly to jobs.json.
+But inflect will alter many singular nouns (e.g., boss->bos, waitress->waitres) and thus not match correctly to jobs.json.
 The current work around (nosingularize.txt) identifies ~200  words that should not be singularized by jobs.py.

-- prefix+files.txt (e.g., NYTfiles.txt)
-= a file of filenames of text files to be read and coded.
-These are local file names (which can include absolute or relative addresses) that jobs.py loops through searching for jobtitles.
-In practice, output files will be more compact if the text files are in the same directory as jobs.py.

-- notupper, mustbeupper
-notupper= text words that are coded as jobs only if they are all lower case (e.g., potter)
-mustbeupper= words that are coded as jobs only if the first letter is upper case (e.g., General)
-These are now two python lists initialized in jobs.py, but they would probably be more flexible if maintained as external files.

-- abbreviations.json (obsolete, dropped, now incorporated into jobs.py)
-= abbreviations whose periods would confuse the sentencing algorithm.
-(e.g., U.S.A. is replaced with USA)

 ## output files:
 ( "XX" below is the prefix arg, e.g., NYT )